SuperSonicHub1/witch/README.md

 This project is powered by youtube-dl and Flask.

+***THIS VERSION OF WITCH IS CURRENTLY BEING ABANDONED TO MOVE TO DIRECTLY WORKING WITH THE GRAPHQL API IN EARNEST, SWITCH TO A MORE FREINDLY VIDEO PLAYER, AND PRIORITIZE EASY NAVIGATION TO THE SITE.
+LOOK TO `new-branch` FOR THIS PROGRESS; IT WILL EVENTUALLY BECOME THE NEW MASTER.***

 ## Running
 Clone the repository, `cd` into it, and assuming you have Poetry installed:
 ```shell